Ian-s-Company/weather_station/README.md

 # Current and Forecast Weather Display Station
-This project is derived from, but significantly enhanmced from a weather station described here:
+This project is derived from and significantly enhanced from a weather station project described here:

 https://www.hackster.io/aerodynamics/weather-and-news-station-e-paper-and-raspberry-pi-a19fa3

-You will need:
+## For this project you will need:
 - Raspberry Pi Zero 2 W or a more powerful Raspberry Pi
 - Waveshare 2.7in E-paper display with 4 buttons
 - MicroSD card (I used a 32GB SanDisk Ultra)